csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 SQL specifies strings by enclosing them in single quotes, for example, ’Computer’.
 A single quote character that is part of a string can be specified by using two single quote characters; for example, the string “It’s right” can be specified by “It”s right”.

-The SQL standard specifies that the equality operation on strings is case sen- sitive; as a result the expression “’comp. sci.’ = ’Comp.
+The SQL standard specifies that the equality operation on strings is case sensitive; as a result the expression “’comp. sci.’ = ’Comp.
 Sci.’” evaluates to false.
-However, some database systems, such as MySQL and SQL Server, do not distin- guish uppercase from lowercase when matching strings; as a result “’comp. sci.’ = ’Comp.
+However, some database systems, such as MySQL and SQL Server, do not distinguish uppercase from lowercase when matching strings; as a result “’comp. sci.’ = ’Comp.
 Sci.’” would evaluate to true on these databases.
 This default behavior can, however, be changed, either at the database level or at the level of specific attributes.

-SQL also permits a variety of functions on character strings, such as concate- nating (using “‖”), extracting substrings, finding the length of strings, converting strings to uppercase (using the function **upper**(_s_) where _s_ is a string) and low- ercase (using the function **lower**(_s_)), removing spaces at the end of the string (using **trim**(_s_)) and so on.
+SQL also permits a variety of functions on character strings, such as concatenating (using “‖”), extracting substrings, finding the length of strings, converting strings to uppercase (using the function **upper**(_s_) where _s_ is a string) and lowercase (using the function **lower**(_s_)), removing spaces at the end of the string (using **trim**(_s_)) and so on.
 There are variations on the exact set of string functions supported by different database systems.
 See your database system’s manual for more details on exactly what string functions it supports.

 Pattern matching can be performed on strings, using the operator **like**.
 We describe patterns by using two special characters: